Alexander Leslie, 1st Earl of Leven: Family

 Alexander Leslie was married to Agnes Renton (died 29 June 1651, daughter of David Renton of Billie in Berwickshire).
 They had two sons and five daughters: Gustavus, who apparently died young, Alexander (2nd Lord Balgonie), Barbara, Christian, Anne, Margaret and Mary.
 Barbara married General Sir John Ruthven (not Patrick Ruthven as often stated).
 Alexander, his eldest son and namesake, became a colonel in the Swedish Army.
 In 1636 Lord Balgonie married daughter of John Leslie, Earl of Rothes.
 Young Leslie later followed his father into service in the Army of the Solemn League and Covenant, commanding Leven's lancers and cavalry on the right wing at the battle of Marston Moor.
 He pre-deceased his father.

-One known descendant is the writer and musician Adam S. Leslie.

-Nursery rhyme and Song
+Nursery rhyme and song

 The nursery rhyme "There Was a Crooked Man" is allegedly about Sir Alexander Leslie:

 The song "General Lesley's March" is said to have been sung by Scottish soldiers during the wars of the Covenant in the 1640s, though it is more likely to be a mockery of the Covenanters: